margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Questions ##
+* How do people use a Liberal Arts or Humanities degree in the world?
+* How do people engage in interracial relationships and homes?
 * What is democracy?
 * What does it mean to democratize?
 * What is a republic?
 * What does it mean to localize?
-* Do you attend church?
-* What church do you attend?
-* Why do you like the church you attend?
-* Describe the theology?
-* How strong is your faith?
-What leads you to have doubt?
-* How do you describe your relationship to God?
-* Do you believe in a higher power?
-* How do you feel Church and Democracy are related?
+* Do people attend church?
+What church do they attend?
+Why do people like the church they attend?
+What is the theology?
+How strong is the faith?
+What leads people to doubt?
+How do people describe a relationship to God?
+How do people feel Church and Democracy are related?
+Do people believe in a higher power?

 ----------